 Hageman noted that this year's Tour will be the first to venture outside of Utah.
 He said using the Mirror Lake Highway through the Uinta Mountains was a route the Tour has considered using in the past but never has.

 "Last year, a representative of the Forest Service reached out to us in regard to the Mirror Lake Highway.
 That's what got the ball rolling," Hageman said.
-"When the Forest Service reached out to me this spring, it perked my interest enough to start digging around and see if it was possible."

 The Tour looks at two factors when considering stage venues: the competition level of the course and the distances between host stages, Hageman said.